branlam/CS4220/midterm.md

 ### Example APIs <br/>
   - Review the selected API and make sure you are able to use it to fulfill the Midterm requirements.
-  - Limit of 2 teams per API
+  - Only ~5 people per API

 TV Maze
 - https://www.tvmaze.com/api